5-A solved problem for Load combination.

 Notes on LRFD combinations.

-Other than that, it is taken as 0.50 if the live load does not exceed 100 PSF.
+Otherwise, it is taken as 0.50 if the live load does not exceed 100 PSF.
 In that fifth case, the earthquake load E is the primary load.
-The sixth combination is 0.9D+1.0 W. No live loads or roof loads, Rain, or snow are considered.
+The sixth combination is 0.9D + 1.0 W. No live loads or roof loads, Rain, or snow are considered.

 The seventh combination is 0.9D+1.0 E. In that seventh case, the earthquake load E is the primary load.